Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 However, the type of farm or ranch you have and the type of animals contained will determine the style of wood farm fence to install.
 There are many designs to choose from.

-This guide will educate you on the the different wood farm fence designs, the types of lumber used, and installation ideas.
+This guide will provide you with some different wood farm fence ideas, the types of lumber used, and installation ideas.

 Wood Farm Fence Designs

-Farm and ranch fence comes in many designs.
-However, four designs are the most popular.
+Wood farm fence comes in many designs.
+However, there are four designs that are most popular when it comes to farmhouse fence styles.

 Split rail fence, round rail fence, post and rail fence, and cross buck fence.
 Each one with it’s own unique look and feel.

-Let’s take a look at each style and how they are constructed.
+Let’s take a look at each farm fence style and how they are constructed.

 Split Rail Wood Farm Fence